 Yes, we are a bunch of nerds.
 To top it off, we make Harry Potter inspired food every month to share with each other.
-And being July is Harry Potter month, I decided it was the perfect opportunity to share all the delicious, amazing, fantastical foods we have made over the year.
+There’s no better recipe for a Harry Potter party than Butterbeer!

 “Harry drank deeply.
-It was the most delicious thing he’d ever tasted and seemed to heat every bit of him from the inside.” -Harry Potter and the Prisoner of Azkaban
+It [butterbeer] was the most delicious thing he’d ever tasted and seemed to heat every bit of him from the inside.” -Harry Potter and the Prisoner of Azkaban

 Pour the butterbeer into a serving glass and top with a scoop (or two) of the cream topping and enjoy!